ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Workspace** is used to create the needed virtual desktops in your VPC.
 **AWS Certificate Manager (ACM)** provides SSL certificates.
 **AWS CloudHSM** you only store keys in CloudHSM.
-	Attempting to log in as the administrator more than twice with the wrong password zeroizes your HSM appliance.
+	\- Attempting to log in as the administrator more than twice with the wrong password zeroizes your HSM appliance.
 When an HSM is zeroized, all keys, certificates, and other data on the HSM is destroyed.
 You can use your cluster's security group to prevent an unauthenticated user from zeroizing your HSM.
-	Amazon does not have access to your keys nor to the credentials of your Hardware Security Module (HSM) and therefore has no way to recover your keys if you lose your credentials.
+	\- Amazon does not have access to your keys nor to the credentials of your Hardware Security Module (HSM) and therefore has no way to recover your keys if you lose your credentials.
 It is strongly recommends that you use two or more HSMs in separate Availability Zones in any production CloudHSM Cluster to avoid loss of cryptographic keys.
+	\-  ==Advantage of using AWS CloudHSM over AWS KMS is that your keys will be stored in dedicated, third-party validated hardware security modules under your exclusive control.==

 **AWS OpsWorks**
 	configuration management service that provides managed instances of Chef and Puppet.
 Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
 **AWS Glue**